top of page

 But customers are naturally wired to process them in another

-Those two natural
+Those two natural patterns collide.

-That collision forms the atmosphere of trust.
+And that collision forms the atmosphere of trust.

 atmosphere